WinstoneDev/winstonedev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on `LS Five & LS Adventure` https://discord.gg/jGEZ3MqguH | https://discord.gg/RpdPHJcYd9
+- 🔭 I’m currently working on `LS Adventure` https://discord.gg/RpdPHJcYd9
 - 🌱 I’m currently learning `LUA` `JavaScript`
 - 📫 How to reach me: on Discord : `Winstone#7328`
 - 📩 Development Discord : https://discord.gg/UZWfak6